decredcommunity/guidelines/proposals.md

 - [ ] post it as [gist](https://gist.github.com/) (simplest)
   - [gist help](https://help.github.com/en/articles/about-gists)
-- [ ] alternatively, host it in the [proposals](https://github.com/decredcommunity/proposals/pulls) repository
+- [ ] alternatively, you can host it in the [proposals](https://github.com/decredcommunity/proposals/pulls) repository
   - compared to gists, this adds multi-user review and editing and makes the draft discoverable
 - [ ] write a clean Markdown document
   - nice formatting minimizes distractions